-It doesn’t matter whether you’re running your finances as an individual, as a family or as a small business, what’s crucial is that you try and stay in the black.
+It doesn’t matter whether you’re running your finances as an individual, as a family or as a small business and how to merge finances after marriage, what’s crucial is that you try and stay in the black.
 Falling behind on payments and commitments can leave you in a very difficult situation and, without taking remedy measures, can set you on a turbulent financial future – and possibly harm the creditworthiness of you and your company (if you have one!).
 Here are eight ways to help keep your finances in check, across your personal and working life.

 As with most things in life, you need to plan and think ahead, especially if you want to maximize your chances of being successful.
 The same theory applies to your finances, and the best way you can do this is to set yourself a weekly and monthly budget.

 Think about all the things that you need to buy over a set period of time, ranging from food to gas bills.
 Note it all down, including the amounts you want to spend and any due dates, and formulate an overall spending plan.
 Don’t think that you have to do this on a scrappy piece of paper, although some people prefer this.
 There are a vast variety of online apps you can download on your phone or computer which does all the boring bits for you.
 All you need to do is type in all the data.

 Once you have a budget in place, you’ll obviously want to try and stick to it as much as possible.
 If you spend too much in one area during the month, and then less in another, that’s fine, it will all balance itself out.
 But, if you’re overspending in all areas, then that’s when you’re going to start to get problems – and get stuck in a financial hole.
 Review your budget regularly and adapt it where necessary.
 You’ll also want to reflect any one-off bills or any increases in income.